Title Banner

 Summary

 Informally since 1986 and on the Web since 1996, I have written several fairly different versions of comprehensive speculations on the functions and behavior of plant hormones.
-This page describes the commonly accepted plant hormones as each having major roles as indicators of plant nutrient deficiency or abundance.
-I see four classes of nutrients: the gases, minerals, water and sugar.
+This present page and it accompanying tables explains the commonly accepted plant hormones as each having major roles as indicators of plant nutrient abundance or deficiency.
+I see four classes of nutrients: the gases, minerals (root derived nutrition other than water), water and sugar.
 There are then two hormone groups assigned to each nutrient class, one is an indicator of abundance and one of scarcity.
-Building on this structure, I postulate that all four of the abundance hormones are needed for cell division, not just the commonly accepted Auxin and Cytokinin.
+Building on this structure, I postulate that all four of the abundance hormones are needed for cell division, not just the commonly accepted auxin and cytokinin.
 Furthermore, I postulate that all four of the deficiency hormones are needed for cell senescence to be carried out.

 Introduction

-In early 2008 I was reading the Wikipedia articles on Jasmonates, and the article made me question the role I had made for Auxin as the indicator of excess sugar.
-This was because by Jasmonic Acid is involved in tuber formation and de-chlorophylling leaves actions we might expect from Auxin.
-Presumably both these events occur because of an excess of sugar.
+In early 2008 I was reading the Wikipedia articles on jasmonates, and the article made me question the role I had made for auxin as the indicator of excess sugar.
+This was because jasmonic acid is involved in tuber formation and other actions I had expected from auxin.
 So if this is true, my new eight hormone scheme from 2007 needed rearranging.

-Additionally on 08/12/2008 I read an article on Brassinosteroid, causing me to reclassify again it as working with GA as a sugar deficiency indicator and not as a mineral deficiency one.
-I now leave the mineral deficiency signal up for question although the newly discovered Strigolactones appear to be the signal.
-Strigolactones help mediate the interaction with symbiotic fungi that help the plant absorb minerals and inhibit branching of the shoot.
-We might expect that from a mineral deficiency signal.
-That is mineral deficiency might cause a suppression of growth and branching of the shoot and attempt to increase the uptake of minerals through an increase in the hosting of symbiotic mineral absorbing fungi.
+Additionally in 2008 I read an article on brassinosteroid, causing me to reclassify again it as working with GA as a sugar deficiency indicator and not as a mineral deficiency one.
+I now leave the mineral deficiency signal up for question although the newly discovered strigolactones appears to be that signal.
+Strigolactones help mediate the interaction with symbiotic fungi that help the plant absorb minerals and most notably to its discoverers it inhibits the branching of the shoot.
+We might expect both of these from a mineral deficiency signal.
+That is mineral deficiency might cause a suppression of growth and branching of the shoot, which is a root derived nutrition sink, and attempt to increase the uptake of minerals through an increase in the hosting of symbiotic mineral absorbing fungi.

-Another one of the problems with this scheme is there appears to be some question about whether Brassinosteroid increases root growth or inhibits it.
-If it inhibits it short term and increase it long term, than this understandable as just the behavior we would expect from a sugar shortage message.
+Another one of the problems with this scheme is there appears to be some question about whether brassinosteroid increases root growth or inhibits it.
+If it inhibits it short term and increase it long term, than this understandable in my scheme as just the behavior we would expect from a sugar shortage message.
 Roots don't make sugar, and should be the first place to experience sugar deficiency.
-The hormone may be attempt to restart root growth on the long term but only if it has successfully restored a source of sugar coming from the shoot.
+The hormone may attempt to restart root growth on the long term but only if it has successfully restored a source of sugar coming from the shoot.
 On the short run it might want to change the behavior of the shoot to bring down more sugar to the roots.
-It might want also minimize any increase in deficiency the root might be experiencing, through the means of inhibiting it's root growth.
+It might want also minimize any increase in deficiency the root might be experiencing, through inhibiting it's root growth.

 Hormone Table